PDLT-University-of-York/test-split-site/docs/ultra/notifications.md

 !!!
 Summary

-    The default notification settings in Blackboard Ultra can result in a significant number of unnecessary emails being sent to your inbox - particularly for those enrolled on many modules.
-You can also configure the frequency and type of notifications you receive, as well as those that appear in your Activity Stream.
+    You can adjust the type and frequency of email notifications you receive from Learn Ultra, as well as those that appear in your Activity Stream.